 1/2 tsp crushed (flake) red pepper

 Place the wheat, chickpeas (or kidney beans), lamb (or chicken), butter, onion and 4 cups warm water into a medium size pot.
-First bring to boil, then turn the heat down to the low heat.
+First bring to boil, then turn the heat down to low.
 Cook for 2 - 2 1/2 hours.
-If necessary, add a little bit of more hot water.
-Then season with the cumin, salt and pepper.
-Using a hand blender, puree until its smooth.
+If necessary, add a little more hot water.
+Then, season with the cumin, salt and pepper.
+Using a hand blender, puree until it is smooth.

 To prepare the garnish; dip the onion slices into the flour mixture until they are all coated.
 Fry the slices for 2-3 minutes, or until golden brown.
 Place the dish on a serving platter.
 Arrange the fried onions over the top.